All posts by hudelson

 Last Revised: 02/29/2024

-How do I save a plant with crown gall?
+How can I save a tree with dead man’s fingers?

 Contact the University of Wisconsin Plant Disease Diagnostics Clinic (PDDC) at (608) 262-2863 or pddc@wisc.edu.